vegaprotocol/documentation/docs/tutorials/providing-liquidity.md

 * Proposed liquidity fee: The scaling factor for the fee you are bidding to receive when your order is matched, on a scale between 0 and 1.
 For example, a fee level of 0.01 would mean `0.01 * total trade amount` is charged.
 Note: Your proposed fee is used along with other proposed fees and commitments to determine the actual fee percentage for the market.
 Denoted as `fee`

 * A set of liquidity buy and sell order shapes (denoted as `buys` and `sells`), which include:
     * Offset: How many ticks away from the reference price you want your orders to be.
 The tick size is the smallest decimal place the market allows for orders.
-There is a tradeoff between larger offsets, which have higher margin cost but less position risk, versus smaller offsets, which have smaller margin cost but more postion risk
+There is a tradeoff between larger offsets, which have higher margin cost but less position risk, versus smaller offsets, which have smaller margin cost but more position risk
     * Proportion: The proportion of your committed collateral allocated to this order, as a weight
     * Reference price: The price that you want the order offset to reference.
 You can choose from the market’s mid price, best bid price, or the best ask price.
 In the examples below, the reference price is pegged to the mid-price, which means as the mid-price moves, so do the LP orders.
 This would be useful if, for example, you wanted to always provide a spread of 10 ticks, then you could peg your first orders 5 ticks from the mid price on each side.